0xc0dec/demo-rs/README.md

 ```
 cargo run
 ```
-Right-click to start controlling camera, use `W-A-S-D-Q-E` keys to fly around.
+Right mouse click to control camera, use `W-A-S-D-Q-E` keys to fly around.

-## Implemented so far
+## Features
 - Rendering scene objects via WGPU's `RenderBundle` instead of directly via `RenderPass`.
 This proved to be _very_ useful if you wish to decouple scene rendering logic from render passes and make it modular.
 With render passes I couldn't make it work due to Rust borrow checker and different object lifetimes involved - as in many examples I found,